Search Strategy

 Advanced Search

-Advanced search gives you more control over your results by allowing you to combine keywords and apply limiters such as a date range, format, language and more.
-Use advanced search if your keyword searches are returning too many results or results that are not all relevant.
+Advanced search gives you precise control over your results by allowing you to combine search terms and apply limiters such as a date range, format, language and more.
+Use advanced search if your keyword searches are returning too many results, or results that are not all relevant.

-Combine your keywords with AND, OR, or NOT and select specific fields like title or author to search.
+Combine your search terms with AND, OR, or NOT and select specific fields like title or author to expand or limit your results.

 AND

-AND will limit your results, giving you only results which match both terms you enter.
+AND will limit your results to those which match both terms you enter.

 OR

-OR will expand your results, giving you results that match either of the terms you enter.
+OR will expand your results to those that match either of the terms you enter.

 NOT